ClemensElflein/openmower.de/content/en/docs/getting-started/_index.md

   How to get started with the Open Mower project.
 ---

+{{% toc %}}

+## Quick Facts

+- **Build time:** A weekend for a YardForce-class mower; longer for custom chassis
+- **Estimated cost:** ~€700 (excluding the mower and RTK base station)
+- **Skill level:** Intermediate electronics, Linux, and mechanical skills
+- **Community:** 2k+ members on Discord ready to help with reviews and troubleshooting

+New to the project?
+Start with the [Overview page]({{% relref "/docs/overview/" %}}).

-## Important Info
+## Important Warnings

 {{% alert title="Read Before Starting" color="warning" %}}
-- **Ongoing Development**: The OpenMower project is under continuous development.
-Be prepared to invest time and effort to get the robot fully operational.
-While the project is robust, you may encounter bugs or potential issues along the way.
+- **Ongoing Development**: OpenMower is continuously evolving.
+Be prepared to troubleshoot and update software.
-- **DO NOT** use the stock charger with the OpenMower mainboard!
-- **Lithium Batteries can be dangerous:** You will be building your own charger.
-Ensure you are comfortable with this process and understand the associated risks.
+- **Lithium Battery Safety**: You will build your own charger.
+Understand the risks of working with lithium batteries.
+- **Your Responsibility**: Ensure you understand each modification step before proceeding.
 - **Read** the entire documentation and **gain a high-level overview**: Understand each step involved in the build before starting.
-- **You are responsible for your own actions**: Make sure you know what you're doing!
-- **Evolving Documentation**: This documentation is continuously being improved.
-There may be errors or missing steps.
-If you have questions, **ask on Discord**.
+- **Evolving Documentation**: This documentation is continuously improved.
+If you find errors or have questions, **ask on Discord**.
   {{% /alert %}}

-## Prerequisites

-Read this section thoroughly to understand _which_ components you will need for the Open Mower project and _why_ you need them.
-This will prevent unnecessary expenses and ensure you are well-prepared.

-### Required Knowledge

-- **Linux**: You should be comfortable using a Linux PC and know how to set up a Raspberry Pi.
-While the Open Mower app is available, you may need to adjust settings and debug issues.
-- **Electronics**: You should have experience handling PCBs and soldering.
-Ensure you understand each step you will perform.

-### Required Parts

-The Open Mower project involves several key components:
-- **The Robot**: A modified lawn-mowing robot.
-You will use the case and motors from an off-the-shelf robot and replace the electronics with custom components.
-You can either purchase the custom electronics or solder the parts yourself.
-- **RTK GPS**: Precision is achieved with RTK GPS, which uses two receivers: one on the robot and one fixed base station.
-The base station sends error correction data to the robot, enabling centimeter accuracy.
-This can be done using Wi-Fi or another long-range radio.
-Note: Some cloud services offer RTK error corrections, both free and paid.
-- **Docking Station**: The robot needs a docking station to recharge.
-Since the original docking station lacks the necessary charging electronics, you will replace the internal electronics. **Do not use the stock docking station with the modified robot.**

-Ready to start?
-Check out the [Shopping List]({{% relref "/docs/knowledge-base/shopping-list" %}}).

-## Compatibility Check
+## Is Your Mower Compatible?

+Before purchasing anything, verify your mower is compatible with the OpenMower project.
+Use this flowchart to check compatibility:
 ```mermaid
 %%{init: {
   "flowchart": {